eccentricOrange/personal-blogs/docs/tools.md

 Source: GitHub (this blog's repository)

 ### Workflow with Git hosting services
 When you "clone" a repository, you download a copy of the history (`.git` folder) and working directory to your local machine.
-You can then make changes, and "push" them back to the online repository.
+You can then make changes, and **push** them back to the online repository.
 You can also "pull" changes from the online repository to your local machine.
 Look into [workflows](#resources-for-standard-practices-and-workflows) to learn more.

 ![Git flow](https://i.imgur.com/oodiCnB.pngg)